 Did you know that one in three Aussies chooses to stay home with their pets instead of going on holiday?
 Now hotels across Melbourne are loosening ruff no-pet policies and welcoming dogs.
 There's never been a better time to staycation in the city with your four-legged best friend.
 Here’s where to book, and what to do nearby.
 Thanks to Life of Jinkee for modelling, and to Sofia Levin for translating Jinkee's staycation ideas for us.

-Adorably dubbed the V.I.Pooch package, design hotel Ovolo Laneways invites guests to bring their dog for an extra $80 per night.
-That gets your pooch a plush dog bed, food and water bowls on a custom mat and a designer doggy bag.
+Adorably dubbed the V.I.Pooch package, design hotel Ovolo Laneways invites guests to bring their dog.
+For a fee per night, your pooch gets a plush dog bed, food and water bowls on a custom mat and a designer doggy bag.
 The latter is stuffed with toys, snacks and quintessential poop bags for park walkies and inner-city adventures.

 If your pup is less than 20 kilograms, it’s welcome with open paws at QT hotel.
 The pet-friendly rooms here have a mini bar packed with pup treats.
 There’s a designer dog bed by Nice Digs for sweet dreams and doggy room service, designed by QT “Head of Treats”.
 The team can also book your fluffy friend in for a pupQ grooming service, subject to availability.

 To do: Food crawl along Hardware Lane, making the most of the outdoor tables that line the pedestrian street.
 Try Pho Thin for award-winning Vietnamese.
 Stop at Miznon for Israeli food.
 There’s Korean-inspired sandwiches at Dari Korean Café and Bar, plus Malaysian at Lulu’s Char Kway Teow.
 For dessert, swing by Piccolina for gelato, then plant yourself at Kirk’s Wine Bar for European drinks and nibbles.

 Citadines on Bourke Melbourne